ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-performance.md

 print("Mean execution time", numpy.mean(running_times), "seconds")
 ```

-The ideal scenario is that an evolutionary algorithm provides the optimal solution
+The ideal scenario is that an EA provides the optimal solution
 to a particular instance of a problem in the lowest possible budget of time.
-Nevertheless, evolutionary algorithms do not ensure to provide the optimal solution.
+Nevertheless, EAs do not ensure to provide the optimal solution.
+Consequently,
-Consequently, the running time must be taken carefully when measuring their performance.
+the running time must be taken carefully when measuring their performance.
 If the running time of the approach is small, but the solutions provided are not good,
 the metric becomes unreliable.